iscc7/POS_python/README.md

-# python_SA
+# python_PSO
-SA algorithm
+PSO algorithm
-This is a algorithm of POS for python
+This is a algorithm of PSO for python